Poles Distribution of PVI Transcendents close to a Critical Point (summer 2011)

 0.2 cm The distribution of the poles close to a critical point for $PVI_\mu$ has been anticipated in \cite{D4}, where it was conjectured that the poles of a transcendent, considered as the meromorphic extension of a branch on the universal covering of the critical point, should accumulate at the critical point {\it along spirals}.
 The same conjecture is motivated in \cite{D3} for the general Painlev\'e VI equation.
 In \cite{Br}, the pole distribution for PVI with parameters $\alpha=\beta=\gamma=1/8$ and $\delta=3/8$ (Hitchin's equation \cite{hitchin}) is determined on the whole universal covering of ${\bf C}\backslash\{0,1,\infty\}$.
 A formula for an infinite series of poles is given in terms of Theta-functions.
 The poles are distributed along lines which are spirals at a small scale around the critical points, and more complicated lines on the whole universal covering.
 A birational Okamoto's transformation transforms the above PVI equation into $PVI_{\mu}$ with $\mu=1/2$.
 The latter, studied by Picard \cite{Picard}, will be considered in section \ref{exempicard}.

-0.2 cm In this paper, the poles will be determined for {\it branches} of Painlev\'e transcendents.
-This means that we will consider a neighborhood of the critical point $x=0$ with {\it a branch cut}.
+0.2 cm In this paper, we determine the poles of Painlev\'e transcendents in a neighborhood of $x=0$, with bounded $\arg x$, namely $|\arg x|<\vartheta$, for some $\vartheta>0$.
 Thus, $x$ may tend to zero along a {\it radial path}, while spiral paths are not allowed.

-It is to be remarked that, with this limitation, "most" solutions of PVI have no poles in a sufficiently small neighborhood (with a branch cut) of the critical point.
-Actually, both for the general equation and for $PVI_\mu$, the critical behaviors at one of the critical points $x=0,1$ or $\infty$ of a branch $y(x)$ can be divided into a few classes, in correspondence with sub spaces of the space of the associated monodromy data.
-According to \cite{guz2010}, these classes are: a four-real (2-complex) parameters class of slowly decaying solutions, obtained by M. Jimbo \cite{Jimbo}; two classes of three-real parameter oscillatory behaviors; two-real parameter classes of log-type and Taylor-type behaviors.
-The other behaviors can be obtained from the above by birationl trasformations (a different but equivalent classification is given in \cite{Bruno6} \cite{Bruno7}).
+With this limitation, "most" solutions of PVI have no poles in a sufficiently small neighborhood of the critical point, except for a class of solutions, which is the object of this paper.
+Actually, the critical behaviors at one of the critical points $x=0,1$ or $\infty$ of a branch $y(x)$ can be divided into a few classes, classified in \cite{guz2010} and \cite{guztable} (an equivalent classification is given in \cite{Bruno6} \cite{Bruno7}).